 In 2008, the occupational group ranking third in the frequency of work-related MSDs was that of nursing aides, orderlies, and attendants2—people whose job typically involves manually lifting and moving dependent patients.
 (Being third on the list is actually an improvement.
 In the 1999 report, this group ranked first—above construction workers and manual movers and handlers.)
 In 2008, 45% of the MSDs in education and health services employees were due to overexertion, resulting in being out of work for a median of 6 days.2

-While transfers may come readily to mind as a potential source of injury, ergonomic and nursing studies have identified the global areas of manual lifting and ...
+While transfers may come readily to mind as a potential source of injury, ergonomic and nursing studies have identified the global areas of ...